 Customized private in-home and online tutoring

-Varsity Tutors offers Latin tutoring by highly credentialed tutors in Washington DC.
-We'll help you learn Latin through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience Latin tutoring by highly credentialed tutors in Washington DC.
+Top tutors will help you learn Latin through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Washington DC Latin Tutors

-We have certified tutors near you ideally qualified to help you with Latin.
+We can help you connect with Latin tutors near you who are ideally qualified to help you.
 The tutors hail from colleges like MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other leading schools.

 PINPOINTING LATIN AREAS OF NEED

-Your personal learning style and needs will be assessed by our educational director to ensure your key goals are met in Latin.
+Your personal learning style and needs will be assessed by our educational director to ensure your key Latin goals are met.

-Your tutor will evaluate your current abilities, with an eye toward places where you can improve in Latin.
+Your tutor will evaluate your current Latin abilities, with an eye toward places where you can improve.